Last reviewed on 12th September 2023 by Martin Alexander (Mortgage Advisor)

 Other scenarios that may involve a concessionary purchase

 There are other situations that may warrant a concessionary purchase.
 Although possible, arrangements that fall outside of the family are difficult to come by.

 Employers may want to sell to employees, or a developer may be in a rush to sell.
-Investors that have managed to negotiate a below-market value deal may also be interested in concessionary deals.
+Investors who have managed to negotiate a below-market-value deal may also be interested in concessionary deals.

 Situations such as these would be assessed on a case-by-case basis.
 This is due to the rarity of people selling their homes for less than what they’re worth.

 Stamp duty land tax (SDLT) works in the same way for a concessionary purchase as it does for regular purchases.
 For instance, if you’re a first-time buyer and have never owned a property, you’d be exempt from paying stamp duty up to a purchase price of £425,000.

 If you’re already a homeowner and are getting a second mortgage, you’d have to pay stamp duty at the following rates.